paralogismos/zup/README.md

 help      ...
 Show this help screen
 ```

-Zup creates the `.zup` directory in the user's home directory if it doesn't already exist.
+The first time that `zup` is run a `.zup` directory is created in the user's home directory if it doesn't already exist.

 Zig tarballs should be unpacked in the `.zup` directory.
 Run `zup list` to show all available toolchains found in the `.zup` directory.